Causal Discovery in Mixtures of Populations: DISCUSSION

 \section{DISCUSSION}

-This paper provides an algorithm for causal DAG discovery under confounding by a mixture or latent class.
-It does so under the setting of Bernoulli observables, which contain only one parameter.
-While fewer parameters often aid identifiability, this setting sees the opposite because the additional degrees of freedom give a more ``rich'' pallet for detecting conditional independence (i.e. the probability matrix can be made larger using more moments).
-The lack of ``richness' of Bernoulli random variables brings upon the need for coarsening, which we develop in detail.
-In principle, our approach can be adapted for easier settings, e.g. discrete observables with higher cardinality alphabets or continuous observables with higher moments.
-Instead, our result illustrates the relationship between the amount of observed information (given by the number of Bernoulli random variables and their graphical sparsity) and the amount of unobserved information (given by the number of latent classes $k$).
+This paper gives the first identifiability result and algorithm for causal DAG discovery under confounding by a mixture or latent class.
+It does so when the observables are Bernoulli, which contain only one parameter.
+This scarcity of parameters creates a unique identifiability problem, bringing about the need for ``agglomeration.''
+In principle, our approach can be adapted for easier settings, e.g., discrete observables with higher cardinality alphabets or continuous observables with higher moments, \emph{without} the need to agglomerate (thereby making the problem significantly easier).
+Our result illustrates the relationship between the amount of observed information (given by the number of Bernoulli random variables and their graphical sparsity) and the amount of unobserved information (given by the number of latent classes $k$).
+Corollary~\ref{thm: ident} only supplies sufficient conditions, and qe leave the question of necesity as an open question.

-The majority of our approach relies heavily on the assumption of a known $k$.
-This restriction is unavoidable in all mixture-settings.
+The majority of our approach relies on the assumption of a known $k$.
+This restriction is unavoidable in all mixture settings (e.g., $k$-means).
 In practice, such a $k$ must be determined through trial and error.
 If $k$ is too large, then the resulting DAG will be very sparse.
 If $k$ is too small, then the resulting DAG will be very densely connected.
+Appendix~\ref{apx: additional experiments} repeats our experiments with (incorrectly) larger and smaller $k$, verifying that this property is very sensitive to the choice of $k$.
+This means that a practitioner could, in principle, tune $k$ until they receive results that are not close to cliques or empty graphs.

-Fortunately, $k$ sometimes known approximately, e.g. the number of cell-types that are relevant within a dataset.
-Furthermore, if some observables are \emph{known} to be independent (conditioned on $U$), then a test of rank can be used to determine $k$ --- i.e. the rank of the probability matrix between two conditionally independent variables will be rank $k$ under the previously discussed faithfulness assumptions.
-We also assume that all latent classes obey the \emph{same} DAG structure.
-So long as there is enough shared-sparsity from Phase I, Phase II can detect mild class-specific differences in graphical structure.
+Fortunately, $k$ is sometimes known approximately. $k$ can also be estimated under certain circumstances, such as when some observables are \emph{known} to be independent (conditioned on $U$).
+In this case, a rank test can be used to determine $k$ --- i.e., the rank of the probability matrix between two conditionally independent variables will be rank $k$ under the previously discussed faithfulness assumptions.

+We also assumed that the latent classes obeyed the \emph{same} DAG structure.
+This assumption can be relaxed: so long as there is enough shared sparsity from Phase I, we can detect statistical dependencies within \emph{at least one} graph structure.
+Phase II can then detect mild class-specific differences in graphical structure.
+This relaxation will, however, change the number of required vertices in nontrivial ways.